 While being so near to us, water is the most puzzling substance in our life.
-After 40 years of research works on the mysterious movement of water with the help of computer simulation and the advance of analysis skill, have we actually found a new story that can tell us more about water?
+After 40 years of research works on the mysterious movement of water with the help of computer simulation and the advance of analysis skills, have we actually found a new story that can tell us more about water?

 It has been four decades since A. Rahman and F. Stillinger run molecular dynamics simulation for the first time , and the first subject they chose for that simulation was none other but water.
 We all know that water is the most essential liquid for life.
-On the other hand, despite of having a very simple molecule structure, water does not share many properties with other liquid.
-Within this four decades, a lot of discoveries on water have stunned us, and here we would like to introduce some of properties that have been discovered by computer simulation.
+On the other hand, despite having a very simple molecule structure, water does not share many properties with other liquid.
+Within these four decades, a lot of discoveries on the water have stunned us, and here we would like to introduce some of the properties that have been discovered by computer simulation.

-A hypothesis that says that water molecules in liquid phase form a three-dimensional network through hydrogen-bonding was proposed about 60 years ago .
+A hypothesis that says that water molecules in the liquid phase form a three-dimensional network through hydrogen-bonding was proposed about 60 years ago .
 But it was computer simulation that can confidently explain the structure and the dynamics of that network.
 Even at present, it is very hard to observe in detail the hydrogen bond structure through experimental work.

-At low temperature, as the lifetime of hydrogen-bond become longer, the tetrahedron molecular arrangement become preferred and the network structure become geometrically restricted.
-The uniquely ordered molecular arrangement of supercooled water, the various anomalies of water at low temperature (such as swelling at temperature lower than 4oC), are all considered to be caused by that restriction .
+At low temperature, as the lifetime of hydrogen-bond become longer, the tetrahedron molecular arrangement becomes preferred and the network structure becomes geometrically restricted.
+The uniquely ordered molecular arrangement of supercooled water, the various anomalies of water at low temperature (such as swelling at a temperature lower than 4 oC), are all considered to be caused by that restriction .
 Later, Mishima and co-workers reported the existence of two types of amorphous structure of ice: high-density amorphous ice under high pressure and low-density amorphous ice under ambient pressure .
 The best part is, simulation study also can shows two types of liquid state that correspond to two types of amorphous state by evading the crystallization process and put water in supercooled state .
 In this way, the macroscopic observation of the existence of two types of liquid phase (amorphous phase) is likely to be true.
 But the principle questions from the microscopic view, such as what is the difference in molecular arrangement between those two, what kind of structure exists between the interface between those two, why does the surface energy is high, are not yet clarified.
 Liquid-liquid transition was also observed for particular substances other than water, however none of them have yet sufficient explanation from molecular scale.

 II.
 Solid water: three, two, and one dimensional

-When water is trapped between narrow slits or inside nanopores, it creates a unique network structure in order to maintain the nature of four-hydrogen bonded system.
+When water is trapped between narrow slits or inside nanopores, it creates a unique network structure in order to maintain the nature of four hydrogen-bonded system.
 For example, simulation work predicts that water formed an ordered prism or spiral structure when it is confined inside carbon nanotube, which then successfully proved by experimental work .
-On the other hand, when aqueous solution is loaded inside carbon nanotube, the degree of ion intrusion is dramatically changed.
-Here we learned that there are still a lot of unique and undiscovered properties of water when it is confined in narrow space, and the most exciting part is to know that water in biological matter is actually in the same condition as confined water in narrow space.
-We can even ask, does the living actually use that unique behaviors of water inside narrow space.
+On the other hand, when an aqueous solution is loaded inside carbon nanotube, the degree of ion intrusion is dramatically changed.
+Here we learned that there are still a lot of unique and undiscovered properties of water when it is confined in narrow space, and the most exciting part is to know that water in the biological matter is actually in the same condition as confined water in narrow space.
+We can even ask, does the living actually use those unique behaviors of water inside narrow space.

 III.
 Proton transfer reaction